A model of light dark matter and dark radiation: Introduction

-In this letter we propose a new model of DM that contains very light and stable dark baryons and also very light dark axions.
-If the dark-baryon mass is vanishingly small, they become dark radiation.
+In this paper we propose a new model of DM that contains a light and stable dark-baryon doublet, which is neutral but has a small magnetic moment, inversely proportional to the square of the confining scale of dark forces that bind the baryon.
+The dark baryons are light because the chiral symmetry protects their mass, thus the model is natural in the sense of 't Hooft~\cite{tHooft:1979rat}.
+If one component of the dark-baryon doublet is almost massless, it becomes dark radiation.
 The model is based on a strongly coupled gauge theory that is confined but does not break all the chiral symmetries of the theory in the infrared (IR).
 In the confined phase the spin-$\frac12$ dark-baryons do exist and saturate the flavor anomalies of the ultraviolet (UV) sector of the theory.
 The dark baryons therefore remain massless in the IR without breaking the chiral symmetry~\footnote{Another consistent solution to the 't Hooft anomaly matching would be the broken chiral symmetry in the IR as in quantum chromodynamics (QCD), where the Nambu-Goldstone bosons saturate the anomaly.} by the 't Hooft anomaly matching condition~\cite{tHooft:1979rat}.
 For the dark-baryon DM, we break the chiral symmetry explicitly to give the dark baryons small mass and a magnetic moment, keeping them neutral however.
-The dark baryons therefore couple to the standard model particles electromagnetically and are produced thermally in the early universe to constitute DM of our universe.
+The dark baryons therefore couple to the standard model particles electromagnetically via dipole interactions and are produced thermally in the early universe to constitute DM of our universe.
 The model has in addition a very light dark-axion or dark $\eta^{\prime}$ that is potentially a good candidate for the hot DM.
-One of dark baryons in the model could be dark radiation, contributing the radiation energy density but well within the constraints from the cosmic microwave background (CMB) data, if we take its mass to vanish, as the mass is tunable in our model.

-Our model is a minimal model that provides naturally multicomponent dark matter and dark radiation with light dark-baryons and very light dark-axions, which might be needed to explain many observational data from sky that a single dark matter fails to explain~\cite{Zurek:2008qg}.
+Our model is a minimal, ultraviolet-complete model for the so-called dipolar dark matter~\cite{Sigurdson:2004zp} that provides naturally small magnetic-moments for the dark matter, while electrically neurtal.